-Zoe Kurland is a journalist based in Texas.
+Zoe Kurland is a writer and audio documentarian based in Texas.
 Her work has appeared in outlets such as New York Magazine, The New York Times, and on APM’s Marketplace.
-She holds a national Edward R. Murrow Award for innovation in audio, and five regional Edward R. Murrow Awards for Excellence in reporting and producing.
-She received a B.A. in English (magna cum laude, Phi Beta Kappa) from Columbia University.
+She holds a national Edward R. Murrow Award for innovation in audio, and six regional Edward R. Murrow Awards for excellence in reporting and producing.
 She currently works as a Senior Producer at Marfa Public Radio.

 Writing